 Heather's Irritable Bowel Syndrome (IBS) Terms & DefinitionsA - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

-Please scroll down for listings.
-Click on main entries (Abdominal Pain, Bloating, etc.) that are underlined for comprehensive information and help on those topics.
+Wait!
+Not just a long boring list, this is your master resource for understanding all things IBS.
+Scroll down for all listings, and click main entries (Abdominal Pain, Bloating, etc.) that are underlined for comprehensive information and help on those topics.

 Area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Recurring lower abdominal pain (from mild discomfort to severe spasms), in association with bowel dysfunction (diarrhea and/or constipation), is one of the chief symptoms of Irritable Bowel Syndrome, and results from a brain-gut dysfunction.
 Abdominal pain in general is defined as a nonspecific symptom that may be associated with a multitude of conditions.